 Financial assets and financial liabilities are recognized when the Company becomes a party to the contractual provisions of the instrument.
 Financial assets and financial liabilities are initially measured at fair value.
 Transaction costs that are directly attributable to the acquisition or issuance of financial assets and financial liabilities recorded at fair value through profit or loss) are added to or deducted from the fair value of the financial assets or financial liabilities, as appropriate, on initial recognition.
-Transaction costs directly attributable to the acquisition of financial assets or financial liabilities recorded at fair value through profit or loss are recognized immediately in the consolidated statement of comprehensive loss.
+Transaction costs directly attributable to the acquisition of financial assets or financial iabilities recorded at fair value through profit or loss are recognized at fair value through profit or loss are recognized immediately in the consolidated statement of comprehensive loss.